venkateshvaddadi/Breast_Cancer_Detection-/README.md

 # DATASET

-<item>WBDC dataset includes 569 instances with class distribution of 357 benign and 212 malignant. </item>
+<li>WBDC dataset includes 569 instances with class distribution of 357 benign and 212 malignant. </li>
-<item>Each sample consists of ID number, diagnosis (B = benign, M = malignant), and 30 features. </item>
+<li>Each sample consists of ID number, diagnosis (B = benign, M = malignant), and 30 features. </li>
-<item>The features were been computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.</item>
+<li>The features were been computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.</li>

 # MODELS